CyberOrigin2077/Cyber/README.md

 The development of world models in robotics has long been a cornerstone of advanced research, with most approaches relying heavily on vast, platform-specific datasets.
 These datasets, while valuable, often limit scalability and generalization to different robotic platforms, restricting their broader applicability.

 In contrast, **CYBER** approaches world modeling from a "first principles" perspective, drawing inspiration from how humans naturally acquire skills through experience and interaction with their environment. **CYBER** is the first general Robotic Operational System designed to adapt to both teleoperated manipulation and human operation data, enabling robots to learn and predict across a wide range of tasks and environments.
 It builds with a <u>Physical World Model</u>, a cross-embodied <u>Visual-Language Action Model</u> (VLA), a <u>Perception Model</u>, a <u>Memory Model</u>, and a <u>Control Model</u> to help robots learn, predict, and memory across various tasks and embodiments.
-In contrast, **CYBER** approaches world modeling from a "first principles" perspective, drawing inspiration from how humans naturally acquire skills through experience and interaction with their environment. **CYBER** is the first general Robotic Operational System designed to adapt to both teleoperated manipulation and human operation data, enabling robots to learn and predict across a wide range of tasks and environments.
-It builds with a <u>Physical World Model</u>, a cross-embodied <u>Visual-Language Action Model</u> (VLA), a <u>Perception Model</u>, a <u>Memory Model</u>, and a <u>Control Model</u> to help robots learn, predict, and memory across various tasks and embodiments.

 At the same time, **CYBER** also provide millions of human operation datasets and baseline models over HuggingFace 🤗 to enhance embodied learning, and experimental evalaution tool box to help researchers to test and evaluate their models in both simulation and real world.